ryanormond/ZarmBot/README.md

 # ZarmBot
 ### Discord Bot
 ### Currently under development
+This was mainly made for just a friends and my server but is becoming more popular, as such development may continue.

 Current scaling of bot capability underway.
 Previously used for research into some possibilities of the bots functions, now being developed into a full fledged distributable bot.
 Adding some small scaling capability to support more servers, SQLite is being added for hard storage and better access